Future of the Russian Navy: Amphibious vessels

+From 2010 to 2014 Russian officials negotiated the purchase of four Mistral-class amphibious assault ships.
 On 3 September 2014, French President announced that due to Russia's "recent actions in Ukraine", the two ships would not be delivered.
 In November 2014, François Hollande placed a hold on the delivery of the first Mistral to Russia in view of the conflict in east Ukraine.
 Hollande set two conditions for delivery: the observation of a ceasefire in Ukraine and a political agreement between Moscow and Kiev.
 On 5 August 2015 it was announced that France was to pay back Russia's partial payments and keep the two ships initially produced for Russia.

-In June 2015, during the «ARMY-2015» military-technical forum, Russia unveiled two designs for its future amphibious assault ships.
-The heavier "Lavina" variant with displacement of 24,000 tons, designed by Krylov State Research Center and equivalent more or less to a Mistral-class and a smaller "Priboy" variant, designed by Nevskoe Design Bureau with 14,000 tons displacement.
-During 2016–2017, both the heavier and lighter variant proposed for the Russian Navy started to publicly appear under a common name "Priboy".
+The ships eventually were sold to Egypt.

 In June 2017, the construction of two future amphibious assault ships for the Russian Navy was included in the Russia's new state armament programme for 2018–2025.
 The cost for one ship is to be about 40 billion RUB ($675 million).
+The new class of vessel is the Project 23900 Ivan Rogov-class and as of 2025 is under construction at the Zalyv Shipbuilding yard in Crimea.
+The design calls for a ship of more than 30,000 tons with the delivery of both units anticipated in the latter 2020s/early 2030s.

 In January 2018, it was reported the construction of the ships would take place at the Severnaya Verf in Saint Petersburg.
-However, in July 2020 two units of the class were laid down at the Zalyv Shipbuilding yard in Crimea.
-The design called for a ship of more than 30,000 tons with the delivery of both units anticipated in the latter 2020s.
+However, in July 2020 two units of the class were laid down at the Zalyv Shipbuilding yard, which made them potentially vulnerable to attack following the outbreak of the Russo-Ukraine War.